votamrima/site/_posts/2021-11-17-create-persistence-storage-for-openshift.md

     server: 192.168.11.61
 ````

-According to the yaml file I used share from the host 192.168.11.61.
+According to the yaml file I used share from the host 192.168.11.61, path ``/opt/okdn_share/test``.
+Name of the storage will be test-pv.

 > ``showmount -e 192.168.11.61`` command prints list of available shares that available on the host.